 Resources lost, energy lost and poor productivity will mean that more potential environmentally damaging emissions and wastes are created.
 Environmental damage can also affect other workers and the community around the production facility.
 This should not be permitted nor accepted if we are to be socially responsible citizens.

 If the company is continuously spending time and money on repairs, maintenance, and hiring extra employees just to meet requirements, it will miss the opportunity to use these resources to grow the business.
-All these avoidable costs hinder the business and prohibits it from reaching its maximum potential.
+All these avoidable costs hinder the business and prohibit it from reaching its maximum potential.

 A well developed Preventative Maintenance and Condition Monitoring Program can help avoid and even detect impending equipment failure – before it happens.